Congressional intern yells ‘Mr. President, f– you!’ at Donald Trump in U.S. Capitol

-A woman, reportedly a congressional intern, yelled an expletive at President Trump as he walked through the U.S. Capitol on Tuesday evening.
+A young woman shouted an expletive at President Trump Tuesday evening as he arrived at the Capitol for a meeting with Republican lawmakers.

-According to video posted by numerous congressional reporters, the woman yelled “Mr. President, f—k you!” from across the Rotunda as he walked into to the office of House Speaker Paul Ryan.
+“Mr. President, f– you,” the woman, reportedly a congressional intern, can be heard yelling in a video clip recorded by NBC’s Frank Thorp V.

+The president and his aides were walking to the office of House Speaker Paul D. Ryan when the heckler, who hasn’t been identified, shouted the profanity that echoed in the Capitol rotunda.

 The Washington Times Comment Policy